 - Forgetting promises…or making ones you can’t keep!

 Sensual Venus is the love planet that governs goddess energy and rules earthy Taurus and peaceful Libra.
-When Venus stations direct after a retrograde, you might indulge in:
+When Venus stations direct after a retrograde or during its pre-retrograde shadow, you might indulge in:

 - Foolish retail therapy splurges (you bought WHAT on Instagram?!).